Twentysix26/Red-Docs/red/red_guide_cogs_repo.md

 permalink: /red_guide_cogs_repo/
 ---

+# Official Cogs can be downloaded from inside the bot.
+Do `!cog list` for official cogs.

 ***Disclaimer: these have not been screened by the almighty overlord, Twentysix.
-It is your own fault if something goes wrong whilst installing/using these cogs, and we are not liable to help you fix it.***
+It is your own fault if something goes wrong whilst installing/using these cogs, and we are not liable to help you fix it.*** Despite this, they *should* be stable.

 If any of these cogs are outdated or don't work anymore, send `fishyfing` a PM, and he'll update the repo.
 For general help, ask the cog creator.